TakeTwoPillsDetoxInMorning

 And with the stroke of a pen, the candy store was open.

 When it comes to drugs, I’m an arrogant broad.
-A former party girl from the 80s (ok fine, and most of the 90s), my dance card was always filled with pot, blow, ecstasy, booze, and the occasional windowpane (that’s acid, my innocent darlings) thrown in for good measure.
-Add to that, a grueling stripper schedule of pole-swinging and bed-hopping (I only got paid for one of those, thank you very much), and it was enough to burn a gal out – which is exactly what went down, when I was 28.
+A former party girl from the 80s (fine, and most of the 90s), my dance card was always filled with pot, blow, ecstasy, booze, and the occasional windowpane (that’s acid, my innocent darlings) thrown in for good measure.
+Add to that, a grueling stripper schedule of pole-swinging and bed-hopping (only getting paid for one of those, thank you very much), and it was enough to burn a gal out – which is exactly what went down.
+I was only 28.

-Somewhere between the VIP rooms and puking on myself, I stopped feeling sexy.
+Somewhere between the VIP rooms, naked parties and puking on myself, I stopped feeling sexy.

-So I walked away, literally.
-I sold my belongings and hopped on a plane, with just two suitcases and a dream of having the kind of life I didn’t have to hide.
 After landing in San Francisco, I flung my proverbial beret in the sky, and Mary Tyler Moore’d my way around the culture shock of it all.
 The vast differences between growing up in Honolulu, and living in Northern California were enough to entertain the friends I was making.
-I freaked out the first time I saw my breath in the cold winter months, took my umbrella everywhere for half a year, thinking the smog in the distance was the mountain rain heading to town, and called my mom the first time I saw a squirrel (I thought it was a Mongoose).
+I shit a brick the first time I saw my breath in the cold air, hauled my umbrella everywhere for months (thinking the smog in the distance was the mountain rain heading to town) and called my mom the first time I saw a squirrel.

-I was embracing my new digs, and secretly bragging to myself how I didn’t need rehab to leave my old life behind.
-Sure, there were drug cravings, so I dabbled now and then (that’s normal, right?).
+I was embracing my new digs, secretly bragging to myself how I didn’t need rehab to leave my old life.
+There were drug cravings, so I dabbled now and then (normal, right?).
 Also, I kept the cocktails flowing, because really, the worst was behind me.
-I mean, I was almost 30.
+I was nearly 30.
 I had my shit together.
-Besides – me – a drug addict?
+Besides, me?
+A drug addict?

-Fast-forward a decade, and my dance card is just as full.
+Fast-forward a decade and my recreational druggy-dance card is just as full as it was when I was stripping.
 I’m back on the floor, under the spinning disco ball of denial, not realizing the irony that I never really left.
 The scenery was different, but I could still shake my ass – even without the stripper pole.
 And hey!
 New music!
 Damn, if those orange plastic bottles didn’t make for perfect maracas.
 A lovely addition to the soundtrack of my dysfunctional life.

 “Yea, but I don’t think it’s helping.”